theDebbister/cognitiveNLP-dataCollection/fmri/README.md

-# Functional Magnetic Resonance Imaging
+# fMRI datasets for NLP